- Games and Interactive Media

 If you are a current UCF student, you can login to MyUCF and change your major to Digital Media B.A.
 The Registrar’s Office provides a handout explaining how to change your major online.

 DIG4713 Game Design is offered every fall semester.
 As a gateway course, it is designed to be difficult.
-Note that this course has two prerequisites:
+Note that this course has three prerequisites: